 Simple English definitions for legal terms

-Read a random definition: commencement
+Read a random definition: mental reservation

 A third-party record-custodian summons is a legal notice that requires someone who has information about a person or company to provide that information to the court.
 This type of summons is often used by the Internal Revenue Service to get information about someone who may owe taxes.
 It is also sometimes called a John Doe summons.
 A summons is like a letter from the court that tells someone they have to do something, like appear in court or provide information.